SATURDAY, OCTOBER 25, 2008

 The scope came with a handy aluminium carry and several other accessories courtesy of MaxVision.

 I feel that I'm yet to get the most out of this scope.
-I may eventually replace the focuser and add some cooling fans to get the scope to realize its full potential.
-At the moment I'm not getting pinpoint stars to the edge of the field, and I suspect this is because the focuser is not in perfect alignment and the collimination is out.
-Here is an example of the types of images I am getting. have a close look at the stars in the corners and you will see what I mean.
+Up until recently I'm was not getting pinpoint stars to the edge of the field, and I suspect was because the collimation was out and the mirror clips were too tight.
+Here is an example of the types of images I was getting - have a close look at the stars in the corners and you will see what I mean.

 And for those who are interested in this kind of stuff, here are the specifications: